TinaGrigorova/baby_growth/README.md

 <img width="1415" alt="Screenshot 2024-06-11 at 15 06 32" src="https://github.com/TinaGrigorova/baby_growth/assets/171365556/4dcb1235-6b7c-432c-b1f6-200f5d682b53">

 ### FOOTER
-* Footer includes links to social media
+* Footer includes links to social media websites, which open in new tab when clicked.
+* The footer helps the users to stay tuned in social media for updates on the webpage.

 <img width="732" alt="Screenshot 2024-06-11 at 08 39 07" src="https://github.com/TinaGrigorova/baby_growth/assets/171365556/1fd9cca4-b862-4a68-ae68-13ff2edbf893">